LioCrea/MusicAnalyser.JS/README.md

 # RealTimeMusicAnalyser.JS
-Describe music frequencies in real-time and catch the highest one
+Describe music frequencies in real-time and catch the highest one.

+No jQuery

 # Use
 For personal use ONLY.